5am-code/laravel-notion-api/README.md

 - Julien Nahum created [notionforms.io](https://notionforms.io) with [laravel-notion-api](https://github.com/5am-code/laravel-notion-api), which allows you to easily create custom forms, based on your selected database within notion.
 - [GitHub Notion Sync](https://githubnotionsync.com/), a service by [Beyond Code](https://beyondco.de) to sync the issues of multiple GitHub repositories into a Notion database
+- [Notion Invoice](https://notioninvoice.com/), the first premium invoicing solution for freelancers and businesses that use Notion.
+Create beautiful PDF invoices from your Notion data.

 Using this package in your project?
 Open a PR to add it in this section!